Citizen ideas on energy transition

 A broad-based advisory board accompanied the process and suggested the experts.
 Marina Leibfried is convinced that this contributed decisively to the quality of the process: "Many people thought along with us to make the citizens' assembly good.
 Participants were also able to ask for expert input."

-In the coming months, the participants of the climate assembly will present the results of their deliberations in the municipal council meetings of all 16 participating municipalities.
+In the following months, the participants of the climate assembly presented the results of their deliberations in the municipal council meetings of all 16 participating municipalities.

-In addition, so-called citizens' cafés took place, in which an exchange between citizens and municipal councils on the recommendations took place.
+In addition, so-called citizens' cafés took place, in which an exchange between citizens and municipal councillors on the recommendations took place.
 Within the framework of the strategy group and the citizens' cafés, implementation possibilities and challenges were to be identified and then addressed in the region.
+In 2023, there were further climate talks - this time with randomly selected participants - in Freiburg and in the Hexental (Merzhausen).

 Fourth cross-municipal climate assembly